MrGrappleMan/DuForte/README.md

 Remove the first 2 flags if you use Steam Remote play or any sort of controller.
 3. Use this [HUD](https://toonhud.com/user/mrgrapplemann/theme/M54UMDUK/)

-It uses a mix of mastercomfig settings and custom aliases for enhancing performance.
+It uses a mix of [mastercomfig](https://comfig.app/app/) 9.100.0 settings and custom aliases for enhancing performance.